 1. Impulse Detection

 The device successfully detected and logged impulse events applied by a pulse generator.
-The data uploaded to the cloud platform showed a majority of impulses in the 100 A to 1000 A range, consistent with oscilloscope measurements.
+Data uploaded to the cloud platform showed most impulses in the 100 A to 1000 A range, consistent with oscilloscope measurements.

 2. Leakage Current Measurement

-Multiple instruments were used to compare total (oscilloscope and multimeter) and resistive leakage currents (oscilloscope and Instrument X) during a 40 kV/60 Hz phase-to-ground voltage test.
+Multiple instruments were used to compare total (oscilloscope and multimeter) and resistive leakage currents (oscilloscope and Instrument X) during application of a 40 kV / 60 Hz phase-to-ground voltage test.

 Total RMS leakage current values were consistent across methods, with the following results: